flenniken/statictea/docs/messages.md

-    "Expected the sort order, \'ascending\' or \'descending\'.", ## wExpectedSortOrder "The list values must be all ints, all floats or all strings.", ## wAllNotIntFloatString "The values must be integers, floats or strings.", ## wIntFloatString "The parameter must be 0 or 1.", ## wNotZeroOne "The function takes one to four parameters.", ## wOneToFourParameters "Expected the sensitive or unsensitive.", ## wExpectedSensitivity "Expected the dictionary sort key.", ## wExpectedKey "A dictionary is missing the sort key.", ## wDictKeyMissing
+    "Expected the sort order, \'ascending\' or \'descending\'.", ## wExpectedSortOrder "The list values must be all ints, all floats or all strings.", ## wAllNotIntFloatString "The values must be integers, floats or strings.", ## wIntFloatString "The argument must be 0 or 1.", ## wNotZeroOne
+    "",                     ## wOneToFourParameters
+    "Expected the sensitive or unsensitive.", ## wExpectedSensitivity "Expected the dictionary sort key.", ## wExpectedKey "A dictionary is missing the sort key.", ## wDictKeyMissing